Skip to main content

 Fresh Coast Flashback: Celebrating Films from the Fresh Coast Film Festival

-Each year, WNMU-TV PBS is proud to bring Fresh Coast Film Festival favorites to your screen.
+WNMU-TV PBS is proud to bring Fresh Coast Film Festival favorites to your screens.
 Held annually in Marquette, Michigan, this unique festival showcases powerful documentaries and short films that reflect the spirit and stories of the Upper Peninsula and Northern Wisconsin.

 Our Fresh Coast Flashback selections are carefully chosen to highlight topics that matter most to our region—local history, environmental stewardship, community voices, and humanitarian efforts.

-This year’s featured films will air on Sunday, May 18, starting at 3/2c on WNMU-TV PBS (channel 13.1).
+Our next featured films will air on Sunday, June 29 starting at 7/6c on WNMU-TV PBS (channel 13.1).
 Scroll down to view the full schedule and learn more about each impactful film.

 Fresh Coast Flashback